Smart Home Pool Thermometer Options

 When I was looking at solving this problem, the pool thermometer mods available at the time didn’t support HomeKit so I had to come up with another way.
 The key hurdle to overcome was needing a temperature sensor that could last a long time on battery power inside a waterproof enclosure.

 That necessitated finding a device that used something other than Bluetooth as the range from the pool to the nearest Home Hub would be likely too far.
-Wi-Fi devices would also be out of the question as the power requirement would be too high for such an installation.
+Wi-Fi devices would also be out of the question as the power requirement would be too high for long battery life.

 There were some options using Fibaro Z-Wave door sensors, but that would necessitate integrating a Z-Wave hub with HomeKit.
 That’s do-able, but an expensive option just for this project.
-Having a Philips Hue bridge provided an alternative option.
+I do have a Philips Hue bridge, so that provided an alternative option.

 The Hue Motion Sensor includes an air temperature sensor that appears automatically in HomeKit and is a relatively inexpensive ZigBee device.
 That protocol would allow it to relay data using the mesh network of my smart lights and would run on batteries for 2+ years.

-Keep in mind that you need to have other Hue lights to bridge the gap between your Hue bridge and the pool skimmer box.
-These could be Hue Calla outdoor lights, some of Hue’s outdoor fixtures, or even just a basic Hue PAR38 bulb if you have a socket close enough.
+Keep in mind that you need to have other Hue lights to extend the mesh and bridge the gap between your Hue bridge and the pool skimmer box.
+These can be any Hue ZigBee lights such as the Hue Calla outdoor lights, some of Hue’s outdoor fixtures, or even just a basic Hue PAR38 bulb if you have a socket close enough.

 I have Hue Calla path lights around the pool area, so they take care of this in my case.
 All I needed to do was find a suitable enclosure that was large enough for the sensor, but small enough to fit in the skimmer box.
 After much hunting I found one with the necessary IP67 rating.